 The Government has tasked the Department of Immigration and Border Protection (the Department) with transforming Australia’s visa system to make it easier to understand, easier to navigate and more responsive to our economic, social and security interests.

 Australia’s visa system has served us well, but it needs modernising to meet the future needs of rising traveller volumes and complex risks at the border.

-To help inform consideration of visa simplification, the Department will consult the public, including stakeholders, on design elements of the new visa system.
+To help inform consideration of visa simplification, the Department consulted the public, including stakeholders, on design elements of the new visa system.

 The consultation process considered:

 - the scope for a reduction in the number of visas from 99 at present, to approximately ten visas;

 - the delineation between temporary entry and long-term or permanent residence

 - the role a period of provisional residence could play in enhancing the integrity of the visa system and easing the burden on taxpayers; and

 - ensuring that our visa system supports Australia as a competitive and attractive destination for temporary and longer-term entrants.

-These consultations will comprise a broad programme of engagement with industry, sectors of the community and other interested parties, and will include stakeholder forums.
-The Department will engage with our International partners.
+Consultations comprised a broad programme of engagement with industry, sectors of the community and other interested parties, and included stakeholder forums.
+The Department also engaged with our International partners.

 Submissions have been published on our website, unless withheld at the submitter’s request.
 To view the submissions, see